ruvido/FlutterBox/README.md

 ## Stopping the Container

-To stop the container, you can either press `Ctrl+C` in the terminal where `docker-compose up` is running or execute:
+To stop the container execute:

 ```bash
 docker-compose down